 for the majority of the Russian population, the United States is responsible for the rise in tensions

-A meeting probably not decisive but under high tension was held in Geneva on Friday, January 21, about the situation in Ukraine, where the conflict between pro-Russian separatists and the Ukrainian army is experiencing renewed tension.
+A meeting probably not decisive but under high tension was held in Geneva on Friday, January 21, regarding the situation in Ukraine, where the conflict between pro-Russian separatists and the Ukrainian army is experiencing renewed tension.

 Sergei Lavrov, the Russian Minister of Foreign Affairs, and Anthony Blinken, his American counterpart, discussed the demands of the Russians.
 Moscow indeed wants legal guarantees that NATO will not integrate Ukraine into its midst but also that no strategic weapon will be placed on the border between the two countries and that no military maneuver will take place.